canada-ca/Open_First_Whitepaper/4_Open_Source_Code.md

 As discussed with respect to [Open Source Software](3_Open_Source_Software.md), OSS distribution likewise has security pros and cons.
 OSS puts more eyes on the code to fix security issues but, at the same time, it makes the code available to those with malicious aims.

-### Drawbacks & Risks
+### Drawbacks and Risks
 #### Lack of Direct Licensing Revenue
 The fact that anyone can redistribute OSS for free is an obvious barrier for many software vendors who are not engaging the OSS business model.
 Other than nominal charges for distribution on physical media, it is generally not feasible to profit from OSS using the traditional business model of directly selling software licences.
 The lack of direct licensing revenue can also pose a barrier in public sector organizations where “cost recovery” policies are in place.
-Even though FOSS may aid numerous public service goals, these do not necessarily help to offset the costs and risks of developing the software.
+Even though OSS may aid numerous public service goals, these do not necessarily help to offset the costs and risks of developing the software.

 #### Community May Not Coalesce
 There are many examples of thriving OSS projects such as the Linux kernel, the Apache web server and the Firefox Web Browser.
 These projects involve active communities with hundreds, and in some cases thousands, of software developers.
 However, there is also a relatively high count of OSS projects where active development has ceased.
 Of course, many of these projects are likely those of individual developers who registered a project but made no subsequent efforts or headway in developing a community.
 In any case, the numbers do suggest a cautionary tale: to properly execute a OSS project, you should be prepared to invest the resources to see a project through a first release and any lag in community involvement.